yujonathan/yujonathan.github.io/cv.md

 ### Researcher for Doctoral Study, Department of Physics, UCSD, 1999 – 2004
 * Research was published and highlighted by the world's premier physics letter journal *Physical Review Letters*
 * Achieved first observations and measurements of fluid echoes in a pure electron plasma.
 Wrote code for image analysis and first-principles modeling.
-Through detailed comparison to theory, explicitly demonstrated the reversible nature of spatial Landau damping.
-This work touched on deep questions regarding the asymmetry of time.
+Through detailed comparison to theory, explicitly demonstrated the reversible nature of spatial Landau damping, which touched on deep questions regarding the asymmetry of time.